piersholt/wilhelm-docs/telephone/layout/sms/message.md

     # ID 0x77 returned by 0x31 when button selected!
     3B <LEN> C8 31 F1 77 11 <CS> # Press

+#### WARNING!
+**I've since noticed that once the button ID is set, _it cannot be changed_!
+I've tried updating the button label, hiding then showing it again, etc etc, but it's only after GT renders Main menu that the ID can be changed.
+This caught me out as I was using ID to keep everything stateless.**

+#### _Warning!_
+_Once the button ID is set, it cannot be changed!_ It's not until GT renders Main Menu, that this value can be changed.
+Updating the button label, or removing the button altogether before attempting to change the value had no effect.

 ### Default Selected Button

 Set the highlighted button: